 We do not presently file periodic reports and other information with the SEC, and the Indenture governing the notes will not require us to file such reports or other information.
 The Indenture will require us to provide annual and quarterly reports, including English language translations, to the holders of notes and the Trustee.
 The requirements of the Indenture, however, will be more limited in certain respects than those applicable to public companies under the Exchange Act.
-See "Description of the Notes-Covenants-Reporting Requirements."
+See "Description of the Notes-Certain Covenants-Reports to Holders."